 When you have a list of administrative tasks to do, it can be hard to focus on the right tasks that generate your business revenue.

 As you refocus, you might learn what activities are really important for your business’ operations.
-So you can learn more about your business, its processes and how to optimize that productivity.
+So you can learn more about your business, its processes, and how to improve that productivity.

 UK businesses can increase the GDP of the country by£3.8 billion with just a little push on productivity.
 There are many ways that productivity can be improved; however, one of the best ways is to remove administration tasks from your daily routine and that of your employees.

-Technology or outsourcing can help.
+Technology or outsourcing can help to improve productivity.
 Both of these methods are a great way to cut the cost of admin tasks as well as adding products to your business.
 At the same time, it can help staff to be happier in their current positions and less likely to leave your organization, which can be another knock to productivity.

 So, will you take the step to improve productivity by doing an admin audit and discover what could be removed or not?